-Follow Up With a Series of Points to Make Your Case.
+Follow Up With a Series of Points to Make Your Case

 The heart of your fact sheet should defend, reinforce and explain your summary statement.
-Use statistics when possible.
+Use relatable statistics when possible.

-· Conclude With a Call to Action.
+Conclude With a Call to Action

 If you are requesting support of a specific bill, conclude by asking legislators to vote for the bill.
-If your fact sheet is addressed to voters and you want their support of a specific proposal on the ballot, state specifically how the issue will appear and ask for their "yes" vote.

-Keep It Brief.
+Keep It Brief

-Fact sheets are designed to convey complex material in a concise format.
+Fact sheets are designed to convey complex material in a concise format-one or two pages is the preferred length.
 State your purpose briefly.
 Follow up with the points that support your proposal, each stated succinctly, and conclude with a one-sentence statement of the action you want your readers to take.
-One or two pages are the preferred lengths for fact sheets.

-Strive for a Polished, Professional Look.
+Strive for a Polished, Professional Look

 You do not need to spend a lot of money to achieve an attractive, eye-catching piece.
 You may want to use colored paper to make your fact sheet stand out from other handouts.
-You also should use a logo or nameplate that clearly identifies your organization.
+You also should use a logo that clearly identifies your organization.

-Include Contact Information.
+Include Contact Information

-Allow for follow up by making sure your fact sheet contains the name, address and telephone number of a contact person in case a reader wants to request more information.
+Make sure your fact sheet contains the name, email address and telephone number of a contact person in case a reader wants to request more information.

-Distribute Your Fact Sheet Widely.
+Distribute Your Fact Sheet Widely

-Make that effort involved in producing a well-documented and attractive fact sheet pay off by distributing it to a large audience.
+Make that effort involved in producing a well documented and attractive fact sheet pay off by distributing it to a large audience.
 Identify all the groups that might benefit from your message and make sure they all receive copies.

-Keep Documentation of Your Facts.
+Keep Documentation of Your Facts